nirevexin/Data-Science-Professional-Training-Course/Gold enrichment/README.md

-### Goal: create a ML model to predict the gold recovery rate from a gold ore
+### Project goal: create a ML model to predict the gold recovery rate from a gold ore
-### Process description and Data
+### Process description & Data
 Description of each stage:
 - 1 **Flotation**